 We are establishing a Community Reference Group (CRG) to gain input into the project as we move towards construction.
 The group will consist of local representatives and project staff.
 It will provide a forum for sharing information, gaining feedback and capturing local views.

 Further details about the group's membership will be provided soon.

-We are undertaking a range of technical investigations as part of our detailed planning work.
-These investigations include:
+We have undertaken a range of technical investigations as part of our detailed planning work.
+These investigations included: